 Diverticulosis is a condition that develops when pouches (diverticula) form in the wall of the colon (large intestine).
 These pouches are usually very small (5 to 10 millimetres) in diameter.
 But they can be larger.

 In diverticulosis, the pouches in the colon wall don't cause symptoms.
 The condition may not be found unless symptoms occur, such as in painful diverticular disease or in diverticulitis.
-As many as 80 out of 100 people who have diverticulosis never get diverticulitis.footnote 1 In many cases, diverticulosis is discovered only when tests are done to find the cause of a different medical problem or during a screening examination.
+Most people who have diverticulosis never get diverticulitis.
+In many cases, diverticulosis is discovered only when tests are done to find the cause of a different medical problem or during a screening examination.

 What causes it?

 The reason pouches (diverticula) form in the colon wall is not completely understood.
 Doctors think diverticula form when high pressure inside the colon pushes against weak spots in the colon wall.

 Normally, a diet with adequate fibre produces stool that is bulky and can move easily through the colon.
 A low-fibre diet can cause small, hard stools.
 This means it takes more pressure in the colon to move stools out of the body.
 This puts more pressure on the walls of the colon.
 A low-fibre diet also can increase the time stool remains in the bowel, adding to the high pressure.

 Pouches may form when the high pressure pushes against weak spots in the colon where blood vessels pass through the muscle layer of the bowel wall to supply blood to the inner wall.

 Most people don't have symptoms.
 You may have had diverticulosis for years by the time symptoms occur (if they do).
 Over time, some people get an infection in the pouches (diverticulitis).
 The pouches sometimes bleed.